carglassgithub/memod-api-aws-IaC/README.md

-# Memod API AWS EKS Cluster IaC
+# AWS EKS Cluster IaC

+Deploy a AWS EKS Cluster using Terraform in minutes.

 ## Setup